 The popularity of leather furniture is undeniable.
 We love it for so many reasons: the material is durable, supple, and matches with just about anything.

-On the design team’s recent trip to Italy, we were fortunate enough to visit an Italian tannery near Verona and the workshops of suppliers Incanto near Bari, in the southern part of the country.
-There, we got an intimate look at all the work that goes into assembling leather furniture.
+During a trip to Italy, we were fortunate enough to visit an Italian tannery near Verona and the workshops of suppliers Incanto near Bari, in the southern part of the country.
+A visit to the heart of leather furniture manufacturing.

 Preparing the hides and skin